4TH STREET AND 88TH STREET NE CORRIDOR IMPROVEMENTS PROJECT

 The SST team reviewed several alternatives to identify a preferred alternative at each interchange.
 Click the links below to view information about the preferred alternatives selected.

 In the Fall of 2021, an Online Open House was presented to allow the community to provide comments on the project status and preferred alternatives selected.
+Responses to questions received are summarized in the Frequently Asked Questions (FAQs).

 Design Status